cmayoral99/Laboratorio_LRT4102/Lab1/Reporte_1.md

 ## 1. Basic Concepts in Python

-Python is a very intuitive programming language that is easy to learn.
-Here are some fundamental concepts that I’ve used in my examples:

 ### Variables and Data Types
 A variable is a space in memory used to store information.
 - **Integers (`int`):** Whole numbers without decimals (e.g., `5`, `100`).